-Citing James S. Coleman's research, Ravitch explains that
+Citing James S. Coleman's research

 "Catholic schools have a wonderful record of educating poor and minority children in the cities.
 It is a shame that the big foundations have not seen fit to keep Catholic schools alive.
 Instead, they prefer to create a marketplace of options, even as the marketplace helps to kill off highly successful Catholic schools."

 For example, the Gates Foundation, excited over the chic leftist idea promoted by Bill Ayers and Barack Obama in Chicago in the 1990s that the problem with big city public high schools is that they are too big, spent almost $2 billion

 within Berkeley High School to, in part, take students to Cuba to learn about "social justice."

 that he'd largely wasted his donations on this small schools boondoggle.

 Why didn't the press and the think tanks point out clearly to Gates that he was being ripped off by charlatans?

 Because, as Ravitch points out, the Gates Foundation had bought off most of the self-proclaimed experts—handing out $57 million to "advocacy groups"

 in 2005 alone:"Never before was there a foundation that gave grants to almost every major think tank and advocacy group in the field of education, leaving almost no one willing to criticize its vast power and unchecked influence."

 .
 But, then, I'm not important enough to be bribed by Bill Gates, so why listen to me?)

 as so 2000s.
 Now he has jumped aboard the educational fad of the 2010s: Blame Teachers!